by Staff Writer When it comes to working remotely, 16th-century poet John Donne may have said it best: “No man is an island entire of itself …”

 by Imran Khawaja We all begin our projects with clear goals and intent.
 You may begin by sitting down, creating your task list, and clearly outlining due dates.
 But before you know it a task has slipped and the due date has passed.
 I will admit, this has happened to me more than I would like.

 I work as a lead software development engineer at Smartsheet, and when planning a recent release event I was our assigned release captain.
 As release captain, I am responsible for making sure all work items that are required for a successful product launch are complete.
-That includes following up with our software developers for bugs that need to be fixed and making sure all changes to the infrastructure are completed prior to launch. by Stephen Danos Construction professionals need ways to eliminate process friction and unify everyone, from owner to architects to subcontractors, throughout the entire construction project life cycle.
-After all, delays often mean a construction project will go over budget, which is typically unacceptable.
+That includes following up with our software developers for bugs that need to be fixed and making sure all changes to the infrastructure are completed prior to launch.
+Ovum, an international analyst firm, has just released the latest in its series of “On the Radar” research reports that track vendors that are driving innovation in their markets.
+The report finds that Smartsheet “bears watching as a strong leader in the collaborative work execution category.”
+Among Ovum’s findings:

 According to the report: “The Smartsheet work execution platform provides a solution to the way enterprises need to work today by creating a persistent, shared conversational workspace where users can communicate and share content in one place.
 It brings content from other apps into one centralized workstream and creates a portal where users receive persistent messaging, alerts, notifications, activity streams, and content-sharing functionalities.”
 Source: By OVUM at Smartsheet Blog ![]()

-Gallup defines this overwhelming majority of disengaged employees as those who consistently give you their time, but not their best efforts.
-These are employees who show up on time, put in their eight or nine hours, and head home, without contributing their best work or ideas.
-Finding and retaining top talent has been a concern for companies for quite some time.
-But keeping that talent engaged at work proves equally challenging — and failing to do so is costly.
-There may be an answer to this lost productivity in using automation to free up employee time to focus on more meaningful, business-critical work. by Andy Lientz on May 17, 2018 Not long ago, enterprise IT departments would purchase a new application, deploy it to thousands of employees and hope for the best that they would use it.
+by Andy Lientz on May 17, 2018 Not long ago, enterprise IT departments would purchase a new application, deploy it to thousands of employees and hope for the best that they would use it.
 If the app didn’t align precisely with workflows, or if valuable features were hard to find, there was a good chance usage would be low.

 We’ve come a long way since then.
 Interfaces for business software have greatly improved and some applications allow a degree of customization to match the task at hand.
 But there’s a lot more that can be done to ensure enterprises get maximum value and productivity from their enterprise applications.
 Machine learning will make a lot of that possible. |